SamWindell/Signet/docs/usage.md

 ## folderise
 #### Description:
-Folderiser: moves files into folders based on their names.
+FolderiseCommand: moves files into folders based on their names.
 This is done by specifying a regex pattern to match the name against.
 The folder in which the matched file should be moved to can be based off of the name.
 These folders are created if they do not already exist.

 #### Usage:
 folderise `[OPTIONS] filename-regex out-folder`